fralfaro/portfolio/docs/about_me/teaching_exp.md

 * **Co-Adviser**.
 Juan Briceño.
 Prediction and classification of course of a bank benefit.
 * **Lecturer**.
 Algebra, Calculus and Applied Mathematics ( Introduction to Machine Learning).
 * **Support Teacher**.
-Work on the exercises, quizzes and tests of the Algebra and Calculus courses.
+Design the material related to the exercises, quizzes and tests of the Algebra and Calculus courses.
 * **Course Assistant**: Algebra, Calculus, Statistical Inference, Regression Analysis, Time Series, Statistical Methods, Real Analysis.
 <hr size="30">